AMO is pleased to announce that the 2026 AMO Conference keynote address will be delivered by the panel from the Curse of Politics podcast.

 This panel explores how municipalities are addressing mental health challenges for first responders, including WSIB pressures and evolving obligations.
 Experts will share practical strategies, innovative service models, and lessons learned to strengthen supports, reduce risks, and drive organizational change while highlighting the significant costs of inaction.

 Recent changes to provincial procurement policy now require municipalities to prioritize Ontario and Canadian vendors during construction procurement.
 Learn about how municipalities can navigate this changing landscape to support Canadian businesses while balancing infrastructure project costs and timelines.
+Brief introductory remarks will be provided by Minister Stephen Crawford, Minister of Public and Business Service Delivery and Procurement (MPBSDP).

 “Nowadays people know the price of everything and the value of nothing.”
 This quote from 130 years ago still captures the challenge that elected representatives and municipal staff face today when explaining to their constituents the need for a tax increase or the billion price tag to repair aging infrastructure.
 Businesses that sell expensive goods or services have time-tested marketing playbooks on how to shift consumers’ focus from cost to value.
-This session will provide practical insights on how to communicate and sell the value of expensive goods and services to rate and taxpayers. |
+This session will provide practical insights on how to communicate and sell the value of expensive goods and services to rate and taxpayers.

 | 4:45pm – 6:00pm | Power Down Reception |